ON THE ROAD, 1905 – 1917

 The Flat Top honky tonk was owned by Arthur Glover and relied on the trade of local turpentine distillery workers who frequented the place for gambling, which included the card game Georgia Skin and also for the services of prostitutes such as Kid Lu, Katie Powell, and Hattie Hearst.
 [OMJ 141]

-Jelly Roll gives an extended narrative about the Georgia Skin card game on the Library of Congress recordings.
+Jelly Roll Morton gives an extended narrative about the Georgia Skin card game on the Library of Congress recordings.
 [AFS 1679-B] - [AFS 1680-A] and [AFS 1680-B]

 Prof. Alan Wallace and Prof. Lawrence Gushee send the following article from The Biloxi Daily Herald, dated Wednesday, 28th August 1907, page 1, column 5.